bSchnepp/Feral/README.md

 probably has something compatible.
 In the future, Feral intends to move on to utilization of newer processor features, such as the APIC, and eventually the xAPIC and x2APIC.
 In addition, Feral will support symmetric multiprocessing.
-This however, does mean that for certain kinds of hardware with very strange BIOSes, such as the aforementioned Liverpool CPU, it may be difficult or even impossible for Feral to ever run on such a device.

-Feral is in the process of a rewrite to some core initialization functions, partly to allow porting to devices which are truely headless, partly to allow for early setup of video output protocols, and to deprecate Multiboot 2 support.
-For now, Feral is most functional when set up to boot over Multiboot 2 protocol.
-The UEFI port is incomplete, and does not support the timers, or outputs to video after loading of the kernel.

 Currently, hardware being tested includes a PC with a 4"x4" motherboard and an N3700 CPU ("Braswell") with 4GB of RAM, a 17z laptop with a 2500U (aforementioned Zen 1), and in the future, an x5-Z8350 with 2GB of RAM ("Cherry Trail").

-In the future, Feral is intended to run on Aarch64 (BCM2711), POWER (Sforza uarch), and RV64GC (U540 SoC) hardware, with ports written somewhere in that order.
+In the future, Feral is intended to run on Aarch64 (BCM2711), POWER (Sforza), and RV64GC (U540) hardware, with ports written somewhere in that order.

 ## Core architecture?